 Produced by undoubtedly one of New Zealand’s finest winemakers, this Chardonnay has a rich butterscotch style.

 It also displays ripe peach characteristics with lifted spicy elements and balanced oak.
 Easy to start, hard to stop.
-Bottle $56 Glass $12 Region MARLBOROUGH
+Bottle $56 Glass $12 Region Marlborough, New Zealand

 A chablis style wine, with only a small part of the juice fermented in the oak.
 Characters of grapefruit and melon, bone dry with great length and texture.

 This Riesling shows excellent concentration of cool climate, with citrus and pip fruit blossom aromas.
 The palate is dominated by bright red apple flavours.
 The wine is a medium-dry style with a lovely backbone of natural acidity.
-Bottle $60 Glass $12.50 Region Central Otago
+Bottle $60 Glass $12.50 Region Bannockburn, Central Otago, New Zealand

 The inaugural release rose from The Ned offers up a classic bouquet of rose tinged summer berry fruits & cream, combined with a neatly rounded fleshy palate balanced by a bright, crisp acidity & a dusting of ultra-fine Pinot Noir tannin.
-Bottle $52 Glass $11.50 Region MARLBOROUGH
+Bottle $52 Glass $11.50 Region Marlborough, New Zealand

 Pinot Noir based rose with aromas of candyfloss and creme-brulee.
 The palate shows toffee-apple and simmering strawberry with cherry lip-gloss.
 The best rose on the market.
-Bottle $67.50 Glass $14 Region Central Otago
+Bottle $67.50 Glass $14 Region Cromwell, Central Otago, New Zealand

 This wine displays lots of vibrant fruit, from red cherry, raspberry to blackberry with a hint of spice underneath.